 - You must use the

-- The quick deployment requires that the AWS region you deploy to has >3 availability zones, and supports EFS.
+- The region you deploy to must support EFS.

 - You must use the